8 Types of Donation Request Letters (With Donation Letter Examples)

 Donation request letters or donation letters are one of the essential tools in a fundraiser’s arsenal.
 These letters can be sent to individuals and businesses.
 Depending on the reason for the request, the feel of these letters can either be formal or informal.

 We have written an article on writing fundraising letters in the past.
-This article explains different types of donation request letters and gives examples of how organizations have used them.
+This article explains different types of donation letters and gives examples of how organizations have used them.

-But before we dive into the types, let us have a look at what is a donation request letter and why they’re so important.
+But before we dive into the types, let us have a look at what is a donation letter and why they’re so important.

-When writing a donation request letter, remember you are writing to a real person.
-The formality of the letter will depend on who you are addressing.
+When writing a donation letter, remember you are writing to a real person.
+The formality of the donation letter will depend on who you are addressing.
 The purpose of these letters is to inform donors about your organization, why their gifts are needed, and how they can give.

-Many request letters will be mailed.
-The cost of printing and mail can be costly, though, so there are other options.
+Many donation letters will be mailed.
+The cost of printing and direct mail can be costly, though, so there are other options.
 Emails and social media donation appeals have grown in popularity.
 Even if you choose to send your request by email, you should still include as much information as possible.

-Fundraising request letters are used for different reasons.
+Fundraising appeal letters are used for different reasons.
 If your organization requests donations or sponsorships from a corporation, a formal request letter is often required.
 It is also a way to show you are a serious organization capable of handling a large donation.

 Sending out request letters to businesses and individuals is a way to give specific details on your campaign and organization.
 It is an excellent way to show how their donations impact the nonprofit.